ibm-cloud-docs/EventStreams/messagehub085.md

 For more information, see [Kafka quotas in {{site.data.keyword.messagehub}}](/docs/services/MessageHub/messagehub117.html).

-## What's supported in the Standard and Enterprise plans
+## What's supported by the Enterprise and Standard plans

 The following table summarizes what is supported by the Enterprise and Standard plans: